Blanco (compound): Description

 Despite being a required item of equipment, Blanco and its competitors were primarily acquired from NAAFI outlets at the service member's own expense as opposed to being issued from unit stores.

 For military applications, Blanco was produced in the original white colour (which, in the era of cotton webbing, was used for ceremonial duties and by regimental and military policemen), "Khaki-Blanco" (later No. 64), British No. 61 Buff (which produced a tan shade compared to Khaki-Blanco), various green shades such as British No. 3 Khaki Green, and blue-grey (used by air force units and consequently known as "RAF Blue").
 No black Blanco was produced; where a need for blackened webbing existed, the effect was achieved by a mixture of boot polish and candle grease as in the case of Irish-issue 1908 Pattern Webbing or by boot polish on its own as in the case of Royal Tank Regiment webbing and certain Royal Marine units.
-Incidentally, this boot polish method allowed the webbing to have a certain shine for parade purposes and generally worked to preserve webbing material, whereas the need to mix water with Blanco before it could be used meant that the latter had the potential to actually degrade webbing.
+(Note: Incidentally, this boot polish method allowed the webbing to have a certain shine for parade purposes and generally worked to preserve webbing material, whereas the need to mix water with Blanco before it could be used meant that the latter had the potential to actually degrade webbing.)
 For civilian applications (mainly canvas shoes), white, beige "sunburn", grey, champagne, heliotrope, and green Blanco was available.